1982 All-Ireland Senior Football Championship final

-The 1982 All-Ireland Senior Football Championship Final was the 95th All-Ireland Final and the deciding match of the 1982 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland.
+The 1982 All-Ireland Senior Football Championship final was the 95th All-Ireland Final and the deciding match of the 1982 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland.
 The game, played at Croke Park in Dublin, culminated in one of the most famous goals of all time.

-Kerry entered the match heavy favourites to complete an unprecedented five consecutive All-Ireland Senior Football Championship titles, having won for the previous four years in a run stretching back to 1978.
-Their opponents Offaly had not won an All-Ireland Senior Football Championship title since 1972.
+Kerry entered the match as heavy favourite to complete an unprecedented five consecutive All-Ireland SFC titles, having won the previous four titles in a run that stretched back to 1978.
+Kerry's opponent Offaly had not won an All-Ireland SFC title since 1972.

 Kerry and Offaly had met in the 1980 semi-final and the 1981 final, Kerry emerging as victors on both occasions.
 Indeed, Kerry had not lost a championship game since the 1977 semi-final.
 However, this time, a last-minute Séamus Darby goal — struck past the hapless Charlie Nelligan — deprived Kerry of their five-in-a-row dream.
-They had to put away their "Five in a Row" song, which had been prepared especially for the occasion.
+This was one of the 13 consecutive All-Ireland SFC finals contested by either Dublin or Kerry between 1974 and 1986, a period when one of either team always contested the decider, and the only one of those 13 won by another team.
+As a result, Kerry had to put away their "Five in a Row" song, which had been prepared especially for the occasion.